 All things considered, there are three specific types of users these tools are built around.
 They include agencies, enterprises, and small businesses/niche sites.
-It’s important to note that the paid SERP trackers are always going to do more than the free tools.
+It's important to note that the paid SERP trackers will always do more than the free tools.
 So here’s how the best paid SERP rank trackers stack up.

 Best SERP tracker for enterprises: ProRankTracker is the best all-rounder SEO tool at the enterprise level.
-Large companies can conduct all the necessary research in one tool, whilst still getting access to a high-quality SERP tracker.
-A customer success manager is also available for the enterprise plans which is highly favored by organizations.
-Especially if there is employee turnover, new management, requirements, etc. It’s beneficial to have someone internally help you when you need it most.
+Large companies can conduct all the necessary research in one tool while still getting access to a high-quality SERP tracker.
+A customer success manager is also available for the enterprise plans which organizations highly favor.
+Especially if there is employee turnover, new management, requirements, etc. Having someone internally help you when you need it most is beneficial.

 Best SERP tracker for small businesses and/or niche sites: I’m going with Mangools on this one.
-I’ve been using them for a long time and I’m very impressed with their product suite, especially the SERP watcher.
+I’ve been using them for a long time and am very impressed with their product suite, especially the SERP watcher.
 Niche sites and small businesses usually don’t require thousands of keywords to be monitored hourly.
-This means you shouldn’t have to pay for a feature you’re not going to use.
+This means you shouldn’t have to pay for a feature you won’t use.

-If you’re not ready to make a purchase and you just want to explore how SERP checkers work, you can always use the Ahref free SERP checker tool.
+If you're not ready to purchase and want to explore how SERP checkers work, you can always use the Ahref free SERP checker tool.

 [ Related article: Best SEO Software For Small Businesses ]

 SERP stands for Search Engine Results Page.
 Marketers always aim for their website pages to appear on the first page and, if possible, in the first position.